CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ## LTO, But Better (Better Build Times, Anyway)

 In terms of raw performance, thin LTO is negligibly worse: using it to build Clang 3.9, Stinnett finds a speed-up of 2.63% versus full LTO's 2.86%.
-The trade-off for that extra 0.23%, however, is compiling and linking with full LTO takes him 4x longer! [quality-of-life].
+The trade-off for that extra 0.23%, however, is compiling and linking with full LTO takes him 4x longer!
+As benchmarks go, I'd call that pretty conclusive.

+There are more cheat codes, in a similar vein.

+In my last post about cheat codes, CS and IR PGO

+This is an interesting difference with how PGO has developed.
+In

 Mark the difference with my last set of cheat codes.
-CS and IR PGO [...]; there's nothing nearly so declarative here.
+CS and IR PGO are ; there's nothing nearly so declarative here.
 Depending on your project, parallising LTO might not be the only way of improving your quality-of-life as a developer - but fair warning, while none of the following tricks will meaningfully worsen run-time performance versus full LTO, they're won't make it more faster either.

 ### Unified LTO